MahmoudAhmadOsman/react-formik/README.md

 ## Project

-This project is built Reactjs and React Formik
+This project is built with React.js and React Formik.

 ## Clone

-To clone this project use this command
+To clone this project, use the following command:

 ```bash
 $ git clone https://github.com/MahmoudAhmadOsman/react-formik.git
 ```

-## Then Install All Dependencies
+## Install Dependencies

 ```bash
 $ npm install --save